scipy-conference/scipy_proceedings/papers/PiYueh_Chuang/main.rst

 Stepping away from a new thing gives zeros chance for it to evolve, and we will never know if PINN can be improved to a mature state that works well.
 Of course, overly promoting its bright side with success stories does not help, either.
 Rather, we should honestly face all troubles, difficulties, and challenges.
-Knowing the problems is the first step to solving it.
+Knowing the problem is the first step to solving it.

 Acknowledgements
 ----------------